-- 12.1 There will be one final university examination at the end of every semester. - 12.2 A student must have minimum 75% attendance (Irrespective of the type of absence) in theory and practical in each subject to be eligible for appearing the University examination. - 12.3 The Principal / Director shall send to the university a certificate of completion of required attendance and other requirements of the applicant as prescribed by the university, two weeks before the date of commencement of the written examination. - 12.4 A student shall be eligible to sit for the examination only, if she / he has secured minimum 40% in internal assessment (individually in theory and practical as applicable) of that subject.
-The internal examinations will be conducted at college/ department level. - 12.5 Notwithstanding any circumstances, a deficiency of attendance at lectures or practical maximum to the extent of 10% may be condoned by the principal / dean /director. - 12.6 If a student fails either in theory or in practical, he/ she have to re-appear for both.
+12.1 There will be one final university examination at the end of every semester.

+12.2 A student must have minimum 75% attendance (Irrespective of the type of absence) in theory and practical in each subject to be eligible for appearing the University examination.

+12.3 The Principal / Director shall send to the university a certificate of completion of required attendance and other requirements of the applicant as prescribed by the university, two weeks before the date of commencement of the written examination.

+12.4 A student shall be eligible to sit for the examination only, if she / he has secured minimum 40% in internal assessment (individually in theory and practical as applicable) of that subject.
+The internal examinations will be conducted at college/ department level (Applicable for batch admitted in 2019-2020 and 2020-2021).

+A student shall be eligible to sit for the examination only, if she / he has secured minimum 50% in internal assessment (individually in theory and practical as applicable) of that subject.
+The internal examinations will be conducted at college/ department level (Applicable for batch admitted from 2022-23 onwards as per Resolution no 10.4 of AC-42/2022 dated 26/04/2022).

+12.5 Notwithstanding any circumstances, a deficiency of attendance at lectures or practical maximum to the extent of 10% - may be condoned by the principal / dean /director.

+12.6 If a student fails either in theory or in practical, he/ she have to re-appear for both.

 12.7 There shall be no provision of re-evaluation of answer sheets.
-Student may apply to the university following due procedure for recounting of theory marks in the presence of the subject experts.

-12.8 Internal assessment shall be submitted by the Head of the Department to the Universitythrough Director of MGMSOP at least two weeks before commencement of Universitytheory examination.
+Student may apply to the university following due procedure for recounting of theory marks in the presence of the subject experts.12.8 Internal assessment shall be submitted by the Head of the Department to the University through Director of MGMSOP at least two weeks before commencement of University theory examination.